KnownStormChaser/master-weather-model-list/STATUS.md

-The pre-implementation parallel feed began at the 12 UTC cycle on **August 12, 2026** on NOMADS at `/pub/data/nccf/com/rrfs/para/` and `/pub/data/nccf/com/refs/para/`, one day later than the "on or about August 11" date in SCN 26-48 — a date NOAA subsequently corrected to August 12 in its own registry entry.
+The pre-implementation parallel feed began at the 12 UTC cycle on **August 12, 2026** on NOMADS at `/pub/data/nccf/com/rrfs/para/` and `/pub/data/nccf/com/refs/para/`, one day later than the "on or about August 11" date in SCN 26-48 — a date NOAA subsequently corrected to August 12 in its AWS Open Data Registry entry, though **not** in the SCN itself, which still carries August 11 as of the AAC update.
 The `s3://noaa-rrfs-pds` prototype bucket stopped the same day, briefly leaving NOMADS as the only channel.
-On **August 13** NODD stood up a replacement bucket, **`s3://noaa-rrfs-ops-pds`**, carrying RRFS, REFS and fire-weather output under a flat `{rrfs|refs|firewx}.YYYYMMDD/` layout mirroring NOMADS.
+On **August 13** NODD stood up a replacement bucket, **`s3://noaa-rrfs-ops-pds`** (CC0-1.0), carrying RRFS, REFS and fire-weather output under a flat `{rrfs|refs|firewx}.YYYYMMDD/` layout mirroring NOMADS.
+NOMADS then closed the gap in two steps: **`.idx` sidecars between August 15 and 21**, and **BUFR soundings at the August 23 18 UTC cycle**.
-**Between August 15 and 21, NOMADS began publishing `.idx` sidecars**, closing the last capability gap between the channels.

-Both channels now carry byte-identical GRIB2 and byte-identical sidecars with complete coverage, and land within about a minute of each other.
-S3 remains preferable for anything older than 48 hours — NOMADS `para` retains two days while the bucket has kept every date since inception — and is the only channel carrying BUFR soundings.
-The bucket is registered as CC0-1.0. **Individual ensemble members and native-level output were never restored** and remain unavailable through any open channel.
+The two channels are now at full parity — 922 GRIB2 files, 922 sidecars and 2 BUFR files per synoptic cycle for RRFS, 1740 files and 1740 sidecars for REFS, all byte-identical, landing within about a minute of each other.
+Choose on retention: NOMADS `para` holds 48 hours, the bucket has kept every date since inception. **Individual ensemble members and native-level output were never restored**; SCN 26-48 AAC confirms five members are produced but lists no dissemination path, so treat member output as not publicly available.

 - **Entries:** [RRFS](./models/nwp_models/regional/usa/rrfs.md) · [REFS](./models/ensemble_models/regional/usa/refs.md)
-- **Authority:** NWS SCN 26-48; AWS Open Data Registry entry `noaa-rrfs-ops`; direct verification of both channels
+- **Authority:** NWS SCN 26-48 AAC (August 24, 2026); AWS Open Data Registry entry `noaa-rrfs-ops`; direct verification of both channels
 - **Verification note:** Cutover boundary confirmed by object listing on both sides — last prototype object 2026-08-12T12:58:58Z, first NOMADS files 13:49 UTC, first replacement-bucket object 2026-08-13T21:32:04Z.
-Byte-identity of GRIB2 and `.idx` confirmed by MD5.
-Sidecar coverage confirmed set-symmetric on 2026-08-22 (922/922 RRFS, 1740/1740 REFS).
+Byte-identity of GRIB2, `.idx` and BUFR confirmed by MD5.
+Sidecar coverage set-symmetric on 2026-08-22 and 2026-08-24.
+BUFR first cycle 2026-08-23 18 UTC, synoptic cycles only.
 The `.idx` addition cannot be dated more precisely than August 15–21 because NOMADS retains only two days.
-Post-implementation paths from October 6, 2026 remain `/rrfs/prod/` and `/refs/prod/`.
+  Post-implementation paths from October 6, 2026 are `/rrfs/prod/` and `/refs/prod/`; the
+  SCN also references versioned `rrfs/v1.0` and `refs/v1.0` COM paths whose public browsability is unconfirmed.

 ### IFS Cycle 50r2 — tentative Q4 2026
 Complete migration of ECMWF IFS to GRIB2-only parameter representation.
 Affects Open Data users directly.
 Legacy GRIB1-style parameter references move to GRIB2-native identifiers; CCSDS compression required.